timlegrand/StandaLock/README.md

 License
 -------
+This software (graphics artwork included) is provided under the MIT license.
+Please read LICENSE file for further information.
 The canvas implementation is based on Red Hammond HTML5 canvas works you can find on [his GitHub page](https://github.com/rheh/HTML5-canvas-projects/tree/master/progress).
 A detailed explanation of the HTML5 canvas construction of his original slidebar can be found [here](http://geeksretreat.wordpress.com/2012/08/13/a-progress-bar-using-html5s-canvas/).
-Full credit for the original digital image goes [here](http://365psd.com/day/106/) for source the PSD (this version is modified).
+Full credit for the original digital image goes [here](http://365psd.com/day/106/) for source the PSD (this version was modified).